Thoracic Facet Joint Pain

 1. Early Pain Relief and Protection

-The first goal is to reduce pain and muscle spasm so you can move more freely.
+The first goal is to reduce pain and muscle spasm so you can move more comfortably.
 Depending on your presentation, your physiotherapist may use:

 • Gentle joint mobilisation, and in selected cases, a safe manipulation to restore movement.